Charlotte Personal Injury Attorney with 15+ Years of Experience

-Doctors, nurses, and other health care providers are responsible for providing care to their patients in accordance with the standards of other trained healthcare providers under similar circumstances—the failure to do so is negligence.
-Health care providers usually never intend to harm others, but sometimes, their actions can lead to pain and injury.
-Regardless of the intention, medical malpractice at the hands of someone you trusted is an offence and entitles you to compensation.
+Doctors, nurses, and other healthcare providers are responsible for providing care to their patients in accordance with the standards of other trained healthcare providers under similar circumstances—the failure to do so is negligence.
+Healthcare providers usually never intend to harm others, but sometimes, their actions can lead to pain and injury.
+Regardless of the intention, medical malpractice at the hands of someone you trusted is an offense and entitles you to compensation.

 Attorney Dexter Benoit, the founder of Benoit Law Firm, PLLC, has decades of experience in medical malpractice cases on both sides of the courtroom, so he understands how to best design a case that will work for you.

-If you think you’ve been injured by a doctor or other health care professional, contact our office to discuss options.
-Call our medical malpractice lawyer in Charlotte at (877) 909-4088 to schedule your free consultation today.
+If you think you’ve been injured by a doctor or other healthcare professional, contact our office to discuss options.
+Call our medical malpractice lawyers in Charlotte at (877) 600-7212 to schedule your free consultation today.

 Case Results for Medical Malpractice Cases We’ve Handled

-We have helped victims of medical malpractice win financial compensation over our more than 15 years of experience.
+Our Charlotte medical malpractice attorneys have helped victims win financial compensation over our more than 15 years of experience.
 Some of our successes include:

 - $1.25 MILLION – A confidential settlement for a client who suffered above-knee amputation following a misdiagnosis.